 I thought, we were zynthianos

 FYI, Minibian distro comes “out-the-box” with a root account configured with “raspbian” as password.
-There are no “normal” accounts.
+There are no “normal user” accounts by default.

-Zynthian setup scripts and software works with this premise: root user is the only user and everything runs as root.
+Zynthian setup scripts and software works with this premise: root user is the only user and everything run as root.

-For an embbeded system like zynthian this is very convenient and simplifies everything
+For an embbeded real-time system like zynthian, this is very convenient and simplifies everything

 It seems like some plugins were failing.